Sharper bounds and structural results for minimally nonlinear 0-1 matrices: Introduction

 In this paper, we sharpen all three bounds from the CrowdMath paper.
-In Section \ref{sb}, we prove that a minimally non-linear 0-1 matrix with $k$ rows has at most $4k-4$ ones and $4k-4$ columns.
-As a corollary, this gives an improved bound on the number of minimally non-linear 0-1 matrices with $k$ rows.
-In Section \ref{ss}, we prove several structural results about 0-1 matrices, including that there are not more than four ones in the top and bottom rows of a minimally non-linear matrix and that there are not more than six ones in any other row of a minimally non-linear matrix.
+In Section \ref{sb}, we prove that a minimally nonlinear 0-1 matrix with $k$ rows has at most $4k-4$ ones and $4k-4$ columns.
+As a corollary, this gives an improved bound on the number of minimally nonlinear 0-1 matrices with $k$ rows.
+In Section \ref{ss}, we prove several structural results about 0-1 matrices, including that there are not more than four ones in the top and bottom rows of a minimally nonlinear matrix and that there are not more than six ones in any other row of a minimally nonlinear matrix.
 We also prove that if a minimally nonlinear 0-1 matrix has ones in the same row with exactly $d$ columns between them, then within these columns there are at most $2d-1$ rows above and $2d-1$ rows below with ones.